Wolff09/TMRexp/README.md

 The code for the analysis can be found in `src/`.

 The configuration file can be found at `src/config.hpp`.
-You can change between the two analysis (classical thread-modular reasoning vs. thread summaries), select the fixed point engine for the summary mode, and turn on/off some optimizations.
+You can change between the two analyses (classical thread-modular reasoning vs. thread summaries), select the fixed point engine to be used in summary mode, and turn on/off some optimizations.

 Experiments